imgproxy/imgproxy/docs/installation.md

 ## From the source

-You can get imgproxy source by clonning the GitHub repo:
+You can get imgproxy source by cloning the GitHub repo:

 ```bash
 git clone https://github.com/imgproxy/imgproxy.git